alisi1989/Polaris/README.md

 ## Using Polaris with GRCh37 (hg19)

 Polaris is fully compatible with the GRCh37 (hg19) reference genome.
-To use it effectively with hg19, you will need two key inputs:
+To use it effectively with hg19, users will need two key files as input:

-1. **Recombination Maps for built 37**
+1. **Recombination Maps for GRCh37**
-2. **Ancestral Allele Data for built 37**
+2. **Ancestral Allele Data for GRCh37**

-Below, we explain how to prepare both inputs for use with Polaris on your phased VCF dataset.
+Below, we explain how to prepare both input files for use with Polaris on a fully phased vcf dataset.

 ---

-### Recombination Maps for GRCh37
+### Genetic maps for GRCh37

-Recombination maps for GRCh37 can be downloaded from [this link](https://bochet.gcc.biostat.washington.edu/beagle/genetic_maps/).
+Genetic maps for GRCh37 can be downloaded from [this link](https://bochet.gcc.biostat.washington.edu/beagle/genetic_maps/).

 **Important:** Polaris requires a simple text file containing two whitespace-delimited columns:

 1. **Genetic distance** (in centimorgans)
 2. **Physical position** (in base pairs)

-Most recombination maps you download will have additional columns that need to be removed.
-For instance, if the file is named `plinkmaphg19.map`, you can extract only the desired columns with:
+Most genetic maps will have additional columns that need to be removed.
+For instance, if the file is named `plinkmaphg19.map`, you can extract only the desired columns with the following command:

 ```bash
 awk '{print $4, $3}' plinkmaphg19.map > edited_plinkmaphg19.txt
 ```
-This command prints column 4 (genetic distance) and column 3 (physical position) into a new file, edited_plinkmaphg19.txt, which Polaris can then use.
+The above command prints column 4 (genetic distance) and column 3 (physical position) to a new file, edited_plinkmaphg19.txt, which Polaris can then use.

-Ancestral Allele Data for GRCh37
+**Ancestral Allele Data for GRCh37**

-Ancestral allele data for GRCh37 is available at Ensembl (release 75).
-However, this data is typically provided in FASTA format, which differs from the two-column format required by Polaris.
+The ancestral allele data for GRCh37 are available on Ensembl (release 75).
+However, these data are typically provided in FASTA format, which differs from the two-column format required by Polaris.

 Polaris needs a tab-delimited file with:

-Position (from 1 to the last nucleotide position on the chromosome) Ancestral Allele (one-letter code A, C, G, or T)
+Position (from 1 to the last nucleotide position on the chromosome) and ancestral allele (i.e., A, C, G, or T)

 For example: